History Files

 Ancient Mesopotamia

-Situated on the valley of the Middle Euphrates some 60 kilometres north of Mari, the population of the relatively minor city of Terqa (modern Tel Ashara) was swelled upon the arrival of Amorite tribes by around 2000 BC.
-Under Yahdun-Lim and his successors, the city was united with Mari under one ruler to form the state of Hana (encompassing the south-eastern section of modern Syria), as well as supplying a new ruling dynasty for Mari itself.
+Under the late nineteenth century BC king, Yahdun-Lim, and his successors the city was united with Mari under a single ruler to form the state of Hana (or Hanna, or Khana, encompassing the south-eastern section of modern Syria), as well as supplying a new ruling dynasty for Mari itself.

 c.1820 - 1811 BC